-Department During 2013, the hosted two neighborhood watch groups per month.
+Department During 2014, the hosted two neighborhood watch groups per month.
 These meetings are for all the residents on the north side of Forest Park and the south side of Forest Park respectively.
-The south meeting is the first Tuesday of each month and north meeting is the third Thursday of the month.
-Combining neighborhood watch meetings has increased the number participants.
-On average, 50 people are in attendance.
+The south meeting was the first Tuesday of each month and north meeting was the third Thursday of the same month.
+On average, 35 people were in attendance at each meeting in 2014.
+In 2015, the two meetings were combined and one meeting is held the third Thursday of every month.
 Neighborhood Watch remains one of the most effective means of developing close contact between police officers and the public.
-During these meetings C.O.P.S.
-Officers provided crime prevention information, data on specific and receive feedback on citizens' perceptions of our police services.
+During these meetings, officers provided crime prevention information, data on specific and feedback receive on citizens' perceptions of our police services.